Distributed reactive power feedback control for voltage regulation and loss minimization: A synchronous algorithm based on dual decomposition

+Via these steps, we therefore specialized the dual ascent steps to the ORPF problem that we are considering, and we obtained a distributed feedback control law for the system.
+We study the convergence of the closed loop system in Section~\ref{sec:convergence}.

-It is important to notice that the proposed synchronous algorithm requires that the agents actuate the system at every iteration, by updating the amount of reactive power that the agent command to the microgenerators.
+\begin{remark} It is important to notice that the proposed synchronous algorithm requires that the agents actuate the system at every iteration, by updating the set point for the amount of reactive power injected by the microgenerators.
 Only by doing so, the subsequent measurement of the voltages will be informative of the new state of the system.
 The resulting control strategy is thus a \emph{feedback strategy} that necessarily requires the real-time interaction of the controller (the cyber layer) with the plant (the physical layer), as depicted in Figure~\ref{fig:feedback}.
-This tight interaction between the cyber layer and the physical layer is the fundamental feature of the proposed approach, and allows to drive the system towards the optimal configuration, which depends also on the reactive power demand of the loads, without collecting this information from them.
+This tight interaction between the cyber layer and the physical layer is the fundamental feature of the proposed approach, and allows to drive the system towards the optimal configuration, which in principle depends on the reactive power demands of the loads, without collecting this information from them.
 In a sense, the algorithm is inferring this hidden information from the measurement performed on the system during its execution.